Welcome to the Great Australian Outdoors

 Our international award-winning magazines and cookbooks showcase the best of this great land’s flora and fauna by demonstrating that utilisation and enjoyment goes hand in glove with protecting it.
 We are a not-for-profit organisation that proudly supports the Conservation and Wildlife Research Trust (CWRT).
 The CWRT provides funds for on-the-ground environmental projects and bursaries for up-and-coming environmental academics.

 Great Australian Outdoors is Australia’s first magazine of ‘destination, exploration and conservation’.
 We take an in-depth look at issues affecting our continent’s landscape, fauna and flora by uniquely consulting with academics, environmental experts and custodians of the land and seas, be it farmers, fishers or those charged with protecting it for future generations.
 Along the way we showcase beautiful destinations, provide travel tips and ideas, maps, technical and product information, reviews and more.
-Presented annually, GAO is the big authentic Australian outdoors magazine befitting our big sensational country!
+GAO is the big authentic Australian outdoors magazine befitting our big sensational country!

 As Australians we are the custodians of this great continent, its wildlife and environment for future generations.
 The task of caring for and protecting it cannot be left solely to government – it craves direct hands-on intervention and a voice at grassroots level.
 Environmental volunteers come in a variety of forms whether through Operation Bounceback in the Ikara Flinders Ranges or the thousands of hours contributed by men and women in the Farmer Assist program.